Monetisation Case Studies

 From our curated library

-Ask the Directory -- Sign up to accessNetflix: Embracing vertical video format in mobile app (2026)
+Ask the Directory -- Sign up to accessNetflix: Redesign mobile app to embrace vertical video (2026)

 Netflix made the strategic choice to overhaul its mobile application interface to better support and 'embrace' vertical video content.
 This decision was driven by the need to adapt to evolving user habits and competitive pressures from platforms that prioritize short-form, vertical content, potentially risking user alienation with a major interface change but aiming for increased mobile engagement.